Chimereya/farmers-online/README.md

 # farmers online
-a mini e-commerce website for farmers build with django, integrating paystack payment.
+a mini e-commerce website for farmers built with django, integrating paystack payment.